University of Wisconsin Colleges

-The University of Wisconsin Colleges, established in 1971 was a unit of the University of Wisconsin System composed of 13 local two-year campuses and one online campus, University of Wisconsin Colleges Online.
+The University of Wisconsin Colleges was a unit of the University of Wisconsin System composed of 13 local two-year campuses and one online campus.
 These campuses offered a liberal arts, transfer-parallel curriculum.
-The Colleges as a functional unit was dissolved as of June 30, 2018.
-The physical campuses are now affiliated with some of the four-year campuses of the University of Wisconsin System.
+The unit was established in 1971 and was dissolved on June 30, 2018.

+The campuses were then made affiliates of some of the four-year campuses of the University of Wisconsin System, although many of them have since been closed or are in the process of closing.